rickythedeveloper/IIB-Project-AR/logbook.md

 - got rid of aframe
 - start working on interactivity
 - put a ring near a marker, havent implemented the rotation UI

+## 27/01
+- implement the rotation UI for a test box